vasu-636/AdminDashboardWithOTPverificationAndProductCRUD/README.md

 ## Usage

-- Visit http://localhost:3001/auth/register to create an account
+- Visit `http://localhost:3001/auth/register` to create an account
-- Visit http://localhost:3001/auth/login to sign in
+- Visit `http://localhost:3001/auth/login` to sign in
+- Visit `http://localhost:3001/auth/forgot-password` to begin a password reset
+- Use `http://localhost:3001/auth/reset-password/:id` to set a new password after a valid reset request
+- Authenticated users can change their password at `http://localhost:3001/auth/changePassword`
-- After login, you can access the dashboard and blog pages
+- After login, access the dashboard and blog management pages

 ## Project Structure